cnai-lab/qlatent/README.md

    # You can also print a report of the run by using report()
    Qs[0].run(mlm_pipeline).report()
    ```
-14. In the end (after steps 1-13), your code should look like this:
+14. Finally, after steps 1-13, our code looks like this:
    ```
    from qlatent.qmlm.qmlm import *